 Underhill Graduate Fellowship

 The R. Kirk Underhill Graduate Fellowship provides $30,000 to a UC Berkeley graduate student who has advanced to candidacy and whose research focuses on Anglo-American affairs.
-Congratulations to the 2016 recipient of the Underhill Fellowship, Samuel Garrett Zeitlin, a UC Berkeley Political Science Ph.D. student whose research focuses on the political thought of Francis Bacon (1561-1626).
+This fellowship does not cover tuition and fees.

 Access the application and recommender form on the Underhill page.
 The application deadline is typically in late January.

 Read about the Underhill Fellows and their research.